jutunen/custom-carousel-lite/README.md

   }
 ```

-Setting the width of the space between items:
+Setting width of the space between items:

 ```css
    .item {